BAE Systems Maritime – Maritime Services: Naval Base Services

 Maritime Services manages Portsmouth Naval Base as part of KBS Maritime, a joint venture with KBR.
 It provides services such as strategic estate management, infrastructure programme delivery and the provision of operations, maintenance and alongside services.

 Radar

 Maritime Services has developed radars for both the Royal Navy and other customers.
-Principal products include the Type 997 Artisan radar and the SAMPSON radar.
-In November 2017, Maritime Services was awarded a five-year, £18m contract to support the long-range radar (LRR) equipment on the UK's six Type 45 destroyers, including maintenance and repairs.
+Principal products include several variants of the Type 997 Artisan radar,the SAMPSON radar and the Commander SL Long Range Tactical Air Defence Radar.
+In November 2017, Maritime Services was awarded a five-year, £18m contract to support the long-range radar equipment on the UK's six Type 45 destroyers.
+In June 2023, it was awarded a ten year contract to support the three main radar systems used across the Royal Navy Fleet and to develop the next generation of radar technology.

 Small Boats

 Maritime Services manufactures and supports a range of specialist high-speed military craft, including Rigid Inflatable Boats and Fast Attack Craft.
 These boats are used by Special Forces, navies, armies, air forces and governments in over 40 countries around the world.
-Principal products include the Pacific 24 and Pacific 950 Rigid Inflatable Boats.
+Principal products include the Pacific 24 and Pacific 950 Rigid Inflatable Boats, as well as a Littoral Strike Craft concept that reflects the company’s evolving thinking on the UK’s planned Commando Insertion Craft requirement.